inisqbd3189374/note/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to unnecessary complexity and potential bugs.
 It's better to write clear, simple code first and optimize only when profiling indicates a bottleneck.

+# 2023-12-04
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use tools and techniques, such as version control, task management, continuous integration, to keep your code and work organized and up-to-date.
+Remember, good programming is not just about writing code, it' s also about managing your workflow and time effectively.